-This little southern Florida city in Okeechobee County is the seventh most affordable city in Florida for 2020, and the median home value here is $109,200.
+The lake and its shores offer sports such as boating, freshwater fishing, hiking, and biking.
+More than 1,000 alligators have been spotted in Lake Okeechobee.
+This small southern Florida city is the seventh most affordable city in Florida, and the median home value here is $109,200.
 Cypress Quarters, Buckhead Ridge, and Taylor Creek are some excellent localities to live in and around Okeechobee.

-As per Home Insurance Local, Okeechobee residents paid average homeowners insurance premium of $1390, based on overall Florida data and an average renters insurance premium of $207.
+As per Home Insurance Local, Okeechobee residents paid average homeowners insurance premium of $1390, based on overall Florida data, and an average renters insurance premium of $207.

 A Public Insurance Adjuster represents homeowners and business owners in a variety of insurance claims, from plumbing leaks to hurricane insurance claims.
 Based on research, water damage, hail damage, fire damage, and wind damage claims appear to be the most frequent losses that a home may suffer.